alphagov/govuk-design-guide/docs/frontend-templates/mainstream-browse/index.md

     date: August 2018
     description:
       # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).
-      'Replacing Mainstream Browse taxonomy and replace with new site-wide taxonomy'
+      'Mainstream Browse taxonomy was replaced with new site-wide taxonomy'
     title: What is Mainstream Browse
     link: https://docs.google.com/document/d/13IkO2ZnknFDiNTn-z9E4LwCbTTN1Dnw2xcfO3iU_v9E/edit#heading=h.yw8vk47ou0r5
     documentFormat: Google Docs